 Reclassifications are made at fair value as of the reclassification date.
 Effective interest rates for financial assets reclassified to loans and receivables, held-to-maturity and available-for-sale categories are determined at the reclassification date.
 Subsequent changes in estimates of cash flows (other than credit impairment changes) adjust the financial asset's effective interest rates prospectively.
 On reclassification of a trading asset, all embedded derivatives are reassessed and, if necessary, accounted for separately.

-Notes to the consolidated and separate interim financial statements For the period ended 30 June 2017
+Notes to the consolidated and separate financial statements For the year ended 31 December 2017

 Financial liabilities

 Nature